maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 * Jetty-based `ClientHttpRequestFactory` for use with RestTemplate; see [30564](https://github.com/spring-projects/spring-framework/issues/30564).
 * Improved buffering in various `ClientHttpRequestFactory` implementations; see [30557](https://github.com/spring-projects/spring-framework/issues/30557).

+### Messaging Applications

+* The SpEL-based `selector` header support in WebSocket messaging is now disabled by default and must be explicitly enabled.
+See [30550](https://github.com/spring-projects/spring-framework/issues/30550) and [Upgrading to 6.1](https://github.com/spring-projects/spring-framework/wiki/Upgrading-to-Spring-Framework-6.x#messaging-applications) for migration details.

 ### Testing

 * `ApplicationContext` failure threshold support: avoids repeated attempts to load a failing `ApplicationContext` in the TestContext framework, based on a failure threshold which defaults to 1 but can be configured via a system property (see [related documentation](https://docs.spring.io/spring-framework/reference/6.1-SNAPSHOT/testing/testcontext-framework/ctx-management/failure-threshold.html)).